maciej-ka/learning-notes/aws.md

 how long

 #### responsibility
-it's ok to deploy broken services but at least have intend to fix, if service fails
+it's ok to deploy broken services
+have intend to fix, if service fails

+#### ECS retry
+ECS default strategy is to try again
+if service start failed

+but this can lead to retrying for months,
+so watch out for it

+#### Parameter store
+They way we configured terraform is that parameters
+will be created with default value "example" and then
+when they are populated, its manual work to visit
+parameter store and substitute values with the real ones

+Alternative is to keep values in terraform
+but then there will be no UI and all changes
+will have to be maintaned in that terraform code

+#### ECS
+can run services
+but can also run adhoc tasks

+#### Obervability
+we can monitor traffic on VPC
+we can change metrics on RDS about connections
+ECS with container insights turned on